Generic Name: elvitegravir + cobicistat + tenofovir disoproxil fumarate + emtricitabine

 Generic Version Available: No

-A recommended regimen for antiretroviral-naive people living with HIV, as indicated by the U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents.
+The U.S. Department of Health and Human Services (DHHS) Panel on Antiretroviral Guidelines for Adults and Adolescents lists Stribild as a recommended initial HIV treatment regimens in certain clinical situations.
 Visit https://aidsinfo.nih.gov/guidelines/html/1/adult-and-adolescent-arv-guidelines/0 for the full DHHS guidelines.

 Stribild is a single-tablet regimen for HIV.
 It contains two different types of HIV drugs: one integrase inhibitor and two nucleotide/nucleoside reverse transcriptase inhibitors.
 It also contains a pharmacokinetic enhancer, a drug that has no activity against HIV, but it boosts the blood levels and effectiveness of other drugs.
 Stribild was approved by the U.S. Food and Drug Administration in August 2012 for people starting HIV treatment for the first time.

 Stribild is a combination of Vitekta (elvitegravir), Tybost (cobicistat), Viread (tenofovir disoproxil fumarate) and Emtriva (emtricitabine).
 All four drugs can be purchased individually for use in combination with other HIV drugs.